hl7dk/kl-gateway-prevention/input/pagecontent/index.md

 * The encounter start-time
 * The encounter end-time
 * A reference to the Citizen
+* A reference to the CarePlan that this encounter is a delivery of.
 * A FHIR status attribute

 ##### Validation